A perennial favourite – rich and tangy Greek spinach and feta pie!

 While we’re here… you may have noticed those little icons over there at the top of the sidebar.
 Yep, after nearly three years of blogging, I have finally dipped my toes into the world of social networking!
-I’m on facebook, google+, pinterest, tumblr and bloglovin.
-There’s not a lot there yet, but I’m getting there!
+I’m on facebook, google+ and pinterest.
 I’d love it if you’d follow me somewhere – I promise not to lead you too far astray 😉

 Serves 4 – 6

 700g (1 1/2 lb) frozen chopped spinach, thawed

 1 large spring onion (scallion), light green and white parts, finely sliced